-He holds a PhD in international relations, and for twenty years taught visual culture, geography and politics at universities in the US, Australia and the UK.
-The author of six books and more than 60 articles, he has produced three visual projects: Atrocity, Memory, Photography: Imaging the Concentration Camps of Bosnia; Imaging Famine, and The Visual Economy of HIV-AIDS.
+David Campbell, from Australia, is a writer, professor and producer, who analyses visual storytelling and creates new visual stories.
+He holds a PhD in international relations, and for more than twenty years has taught visual culture, geography and politics at universities in the US, Australia and the UK.
+He is the author of six books and more than 60 articles, and has produced visual projects on the Bosnian War, imaging famine, and the visual economy of HIV-AIDS.

 Campbell writes about documentary photography and photojournalism, the disruption in the media economy, and its impact on visual journalism, in addition to his long-term commitment to understanding international politics.
 In 2005, Campbell presented the Sem Presser Lecture on the topic ‘Has Concerned Photography a Future?
 Photojournalism, Humanitarianism, Responsibility’.
 As a research consultant to World Press Photo he directed the Multimedia Research Project in 2012-13, and the project exploring ‘The Integrity of the Image’ in 2014.
 He also produces multimedia and video projects.